hunterrific/photo-manager/README.md

 ##Notes

+* Switched back to Ubuntu 14.04 (Trusty) since 16.04 not yet officially listed as supporeted by NodeJS.
 * Using the vagrant-boilerplate (messed this up initially, so I'll have write down how to do this properly).
 * Can creaet an UI similar to danbooru imageboards initially and go from there.